Blegggg/Hotel/README.md

 [^2]: · Analyse the detailed requirements using suitable methods, i.e. analysis by decomposition of requirements (breaking down the tasks into manageable parts)

-· Elements and functions table
+[^2]: · Elements and functions table

-· algorithms / pseudocode or flow diagram
+[^2]: · algorithms / pseudocode or flow diagram

-· Show the iterative development of the individual solutions with suitable testing throughout the process.
+[^2]: · Show the iterative development of the individual solutions with suitable testing throughout the process.

-· Test the final product with an appropriate test table and evaluate the solution against the detailed requirements Iidentified in the analysis.
+[^2]: · Test the final product with an appropriate test table and evaluate the solution against the detailed requirements Iidentified in the analysis.

-# System Requirements
+System Requirements[^3]

-· Main Menu options
+[^3]: · Main Menu options

-· Personal details: including type of room and service booked.
+[^3]: · Personal details: including type of room and service booked.

-· Hotel room details: Type of room, number of persons, number of beds, what is included in the room i.e. on-suite, couch, TV etc.
+[^3]: · Hotel room details: Type of room, number of persons, number of beds, what is included in the room i.e. on-suite, couch, TV etc.

-· Bookings
+[^3]: · Bookings

-· Billing and payments
+[^3]: · Billing and payments

-· Record keeping guest records, guests and allocated rooms, vacancy of rooms, room services
+[^3]: · Record keeping guest records, guests and allocated rooms, vacancy of rooms, room services

-· Database CSV document for customer / guests’ details
+[^3]: · Database CSV document for customer / guests’ details

-· Test table to show that the system works.
+[^3]: · Test table to show that the system works.

-# Installations
+Installations[^4]

-· The code for the hotel system uses
+[^4]: · The code for the hotel system uses